khanhvinhnguyen/khanhvinhnguyen/README.md

 - <img align="center" src="./images/icon/linkedin.png" title = "Twitter" alt="" height="20" /> [in/khanhvinhnguyen](https://www.linkedin.com/in/khanhvinhnguyen/)

 🖥️ I'm a full-stack developer with a passion for building beautiful, functional, and scalable web applications. <br>
 Well-versed in Front-End development.
-Good at PHP (Laravel), ReactJs, NextJS, and CSS for web applications.
+Good at ReactJs, NextJS, and CSS for web applications.

 ## GitHub Streak Stats